By Raphael Bottino, Solutions Architect -- first posted as a medium article.

 Oh, by the way, if you are wondering how a S3 bucket CloudFormation template looks like when following the best practices, take a look:

 Not as simple, right?
-That's exactly why this kind of tool is really powerful, allowing developers to learn as they code and organizations to fail the deployment of any resource that goes against the AWS recommendations.
+That's exactly why this kind of tool is really powerful, allowing developers to learn as they code and organisations to fail the deployment of any resource that goes against the AWS recommendations.